seth586/guides/FreeNAS/freenas_5_lnd.md

 Type in the password to unlock your wallet.
 This is a security function in case someone steals your server!
 In the next guide, you will install a web user interface called `RTL`, which makes unlocking your wallet much easier.

 ### Upgrade LND
 Read the release notes, if a lot changed, you may have to close channels or do something to prepare for the upgrade!
-I'll keep a log of upgrade notes beyond 0.5.2 below:
+I'll keep a log of upgrade notes beyond 0.5.2 if anything breaks by upgrading below:
+(0.5.2->0.6.1 - nothing breaks!)
 ```
 # service lnd stop
 # cd ~